Liu Jun, Prince Shixing

 Liu Jun (劉濬) (429 – 27 May 453), courtesy name Xiuming (休明), nickname Hutou (虎頭), was an imperial prince of the Chinese Liu Song dynasty.
 He was a son of Emperor Wen, who in 453 conspired with his older brother Liu Shao the Crown Prince to assassinate their father so that Liu Shao could become emperor.
-They were subsequently defeated by their brother Liu Jun (different character) the Prince of Wuling and executed.
+They were subsequently defeated by their brother Liu Jun (courtesy name "Xiulong") the Prince of Wuling and executed.
 Liu Jun's sons, daughters, and concubines were also executed.
 Only his Princess Chu, because he had divorced her immediately prior to his capture, was spared.

 Background

 Liu Jun was born in 429, as Emperor Wen's second son.
 His mother was Emperor Wen's favorite concubine, Consort Pan.
 In 436, at the age of eight (by East Asian reckoning), he was created the Prince of Shixing.
 Starting in 439, he became a provincial governor, being rotated to various provinces, although his chiefs of staff were actually in charge of administering the provincial matters due to his youth.
 As he grew older, he became more and more actually involved in the duties of provincial governorships.
 He was considered an avid reader and careful in cultivating his appearance.

 In September 440, Emperor Wen's wife Empress Yuan Qigui, who had become ill after becoming envious and angry over the favor that Emperor Wen had shown Consort Pan, died.
 After that point, Consort Pan, despite not being made empress, was effectively the mistress of the palace.
 Because of this, Empress Yuan's son Liu Shao the crown prince became resentful of both Consort Pan and Liu Jun.
 Sensing this, Liu Jun carefully flattered and served his older brother, and the brothers became exceedingly close.